Messier 49 (M 49)

 Introduction | Map | My Own Photos | My Own Observations | References

-On this page I collect my observations of the galaxy M 49 in the constellation Virgo.
+On this page I collect my observations of the elliptical galaxy M 49 (NGC 4472) and its suround in the constellation Virgo.

 Introduction

-The galaxy M 49 in the constellation Virgo is, according to Karkoschka (Stoyan confirms this) the brightest galaxy of the Virgo galaxy cluster and a large luminous galaxy.
-I have only visited and found it once, and a second time with the eVscope.
-The photo also shows the spiral galaxy NGC 4470 (as well as some small and even fainter galaxies).
+I have only visited and found M 49 visually once, and a second time with the eVscope.
+The eVscope photo also shows the spiral galaxy NGC 4470 (as well as some small and even fainter galaxies; see the evaluation).
+I also visited M 49 with the Vespera Pro, finding more galaxies in the vicinity, among others:

 Size: 5' (Stoyan)